Find & connect

 NetworkOS watches the threads it started, nudges with follow-ups when appropriate, and records the outcome so your impact is visible.

-The NetworkOS introductions dashboard listing each introduction with its client and network contacts (names redacted), purpose, and status — Draft, Pending response, or Intro sent — above summary stats for intros sent, awaiting response, and response rate.
+The NetworkOS introductions dashboard listing each introduction with its two contacts (names redacted), purpose, and status — Draft, Pending response, or Intro sent — above summary stats for intros sent, awaiting response, and response rate.

 Your introductions dashboard — every intro and its status in one place.
 (Contact names redacted.)